 49. Buy a 2022 diary and get planning

-Times are tough but that doesn't mean that 2021 has to be a total write off.
+Times are tough but that doesn't mean the rest of the year has to be a total write off.
 Get planning for the months ahead, so that you have things to look forward to, whether that be a Zoom call with a loved one or a birthday party.

 What you'll need: A lovely diary

 2022 leather diary and pen, £55, Aspinal of London

 50. Book in to The Crystal Maze LIVE Experience

 Why not grab a group of friends and have a fun virtual outing to The Crystal Maze LIVE Experience?
 The 'Dome from Home' works best with a minimum of four players and you can even opt to have a Maze Master to really elevate the experience.
 It definitely makes a change to your average Zoom catch-up or team-building experience!

 What you'll need: tickets to The Crystal Maze LIVE Experience

 The Crystal Maze LIVE Experience, from £15pp, Crystal Maze